- Which companies offer the cheapest non-owner car insurance in Utah?

 Non-owner vs. traditional car insurance

-For example, non-owner car insurance in Utah doesn't cover damage to the car you're driving or your injuries.
-Standard car insurance may include collision and comprehensive coverage to help pay for car repairs.
+For instance, non-owner car insurance in Utah won't cover damage to the vehicle you're driving.
+In contrast, traditional car insurance can include collision and comprehensive coverage to help pay for vehicle repairs or replacements.

 The table below shows a comparison of average yearly rates for non-owner and standard car insurance.